entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The character-states of Char.
+> - Clement *et al.* (2024): "The character-states of Char.
 8 have been reorganized to obtain a morphocline.
 The condition observed in the out-group is paired premaxillae.
 The fragmented condition corresponds to a series of small elements located at the position of the premaxillae.
 The fused condition of Character 8 is partially linked with Character 1.“

-> - Clement *et al.* (in review) assigned this character ‘ordered’，Considering the paired premaxillae plesiomorphic by the out-group comparison, it is better to assign this character unordered.
+> - Clement *et al.* (2024) assigned this character ‘ordered’，Considering the paired premaxillae plesiomorphic by the out-group comparison, it is better to assign this character unordered.

 > - The coding of *Qujingodus* is 1.